Parametric G-computation for Compatible Indirect Treatment Comparisons with Limited Individual Patient Data: Discussion

 As for precision, the G-computation approaches have reduced variability compared to MAIC.
 The superior precision is demonstrated by their lower empirical standard errors across all scenarios.
 Because the methods are generally unbiased, precision is the driver of comparative accuracy.
 The simulation study confirms that, under correct model specification, parametric G-computation methods have lower mean square errors than weighting and are therefore more efficient.
 The differences in performance are exacerbated where covariate overlap is poor and sample sizes are low.
 In these cases, the effective sample size after weighting is small, and this leads to inflated variances and wider interval estimates for MAIC.

 For the conventional STC, outcome regression may have decreased precision relative to MAIC, as dictated by the empirical standard errors.
 On the other hand, the marginalized outcome regression methods are more precise than both MAIC and conventional STC.
-From a frequentist perspective, the standard error of the estimator of a conditional log-odds ratio for $A$ vs.~$C$, targeted by conventional STC, is larger than the standard error of a marginalized covariate-adjusted log-odds ratio for $A$ vs.~$C$, targeted by G-computation.
+From a frequentist perspective, the standard error of the estimator of a conditional log-odds ratio for $A$ vs.~$C$, targeted by conventional STC, is larger than the standard error of a regression-adjusted estimate of the marginal log-odds ratio for $A$ vs.~$C$, produced by G-computation.
 This precision comparison likely lacks relevance, because one is comparing estimators that target different estimands.
 Nevertheless, it supports previous findings on non-collapsible measures of effect when adjusting for prognostic covariates.\cite{daniel2020making, moore2009covariate} When we marginalize and compare estimators targeting like-for-like marginal estimands, we find that outcome regression is no longer detrimental for precision and efficiency compared to weighting.

 The robust sandwich variance estimator for MAIC underestimates variability and produces narrow interval estimates under small effective sample sizes.\cite{remiro2020methods} This simulation study demonstrates that the bootstrap procedure provides more conservative variance estimation in the more extreme settings.
 This implies that the bootstrap approach should be preferred for statistical inference where there are violations of the overlap assumption and small sample sizes.